-Dr. Rob Bennett, author of Local Elites and Local Coinage: Elite Self-Representation on the Provincial Coinage of Asia 31 BC- AD 275 (2014) is adding data for Asia Minor.
+Dr. Rob Bennett, author of Local Elites and Local Coinage: Elite Self-Representation on the Provincial Coinage of Asia 31 BC- AD 275 (2014) is adding data for Asia Minor and Syria.

 Dr Cristian Gazdac of the Institute of Archaeology and Art History, the Romanian Academy, Cluj-Napoca, provided a large dataset of hoards from Dacia and adjacent provinces.

 Dr. Richard Hobbs of The British Museum provided a digital dataset of hoards from Hobbs, R. (2006) Late Roman Precious Metal Deposits c.
 AD 200-700.
 Changes over Time and Space.
 British Archaeological Reports.